 COUNTA Worksheet Function in Excel VBA

-In our earlier article “Excel COUNTA” we have seen how to use the COUNT function to count the numerical values from the range of values.
-How about counting all the values in the range of cells?
-Yes, we can count that as well.
-To count all the cell values in the range of cells we need to use the formula “COUNTA” in excel VBA.
+In our earlier article “Excel COUNTA,” we have seen how to use the COUNT function to count the numerical values from the range of values.
+How about calculating all the costs in the field of cells?
+Yes, we can estimate that as well.
+To count all the cell values in the range of cells, we need to use the formula “COUNTA” in excel VBA.
 In this article, we will show you how to use the COUNTA function in VBA to count all the cell values in the supplied range.

 Examples of COUNTA Function in VBA

-One of the truth is “COUNTA” function is not a VBA function.
-I know your question is if it is not a VBA function then how do we use it?
-Nothing worry even though it is not a VBA function still we can use it under the worksheet function class in VBA coding.
+One of the truth is the “COUNTA” function is not a VBA function.
+I know your question is, if it is not a VBA function, then how do we use it?
+Nothing worries even though it is not a VBA function; still, we can use it under the worksheet function class in VBA coding.